River Camp FAQs

 - Full, reusable water bottle

 - Extra sunscreen

 - Drinking water/Gatorade

-- Please talk with your camper about the importance of social distancing and minimizing physical contact and practice proper hand washing technique with your campers prior to the start of the camp session.
+- Please talk with your camper about the importance of physical distancing and minimizing physical contact and practice proper handwashing technique with your campers prior to the start of the camp session.
 We will also review these, as well as how to cover your cough or sneeze, with campers during the Monday morning rules.

 - Does your camper have a fever (100.4 degrees or greater)?